mj0nez/dotfiles/README.md

 # My dotfiles

-change region an language settings - apply english USA system-wide to set en_US.utf8
+Change region in language settings - apply english USA system-wide to set en_US.utf8

 To make sure the changes apply, logout and re-login.